lajanki/quote_randomizer/README.md

 * dbaccess.py
   - an API to access the database.
 * keys.json
   - An external file used to store Twitter access tokens and keys.
 Note that this file is just an empty shell to store your own keys.
-Only required for the tweeting component, ie. when running with '--bot quote' or '--bot song'.
+Only required when running with ```--bot quote``` or ```--bot song```.
 * quotes.sql
-  - A file used to create the database.
-Updating the database is done by manually updating this file and running the main script with the --rebuild-database switch.
+  - SQL statements to create the database.
+Updating the database is done by manually updating this file and running the main script with the ```--rebuild-database``` switch.
 * quotes.db
   - The databse containing three tables:
     1. quotes: a pair of (quote, author) records